Tamihere transport policy: dump fuel tax, fire Auckland Transport board

 Rival candidate Phil Goff said last week the proposed crossing would cost $10 billion, but Tamihere today said that number was made up for "scare and smear tactics".

-Money lost through dropping the "Goff gas tax" would be made up through public-private partnerships, according to Tamihere's policy.
+Money lost through dropping the "Goff gas tax" would be recouped from central government, he told this morning's press conference.

-Private investment would also be sought to build new park and ride facilities at no cost to council.
+Auckland had become the "City of Snails" under Goff and Auckland Transport, Tamihere said, as he promised to unlock the city by prioritising road and rail projects and focusing on major traffic choke points.

-Tamihere's policy promises to make public transport travel times competitive with car travel.
+Private investment would also be sought to build new park and ride facilities at no cost to council, according to the policy, which promises to make public transport travel times competitive with car travel.

-He would prioritise road and rail projects and focus on major traffic choke points.
 He also wanted to see transport infrastructure announced in sync with new housing developments.

 Mill Rd, Penlink, the Puhoi to Wellsford motorway, the Kumeu bypass and the Port Access upgrade would be prioritised.